 Who we are

-Relative Insight’s history is a fascinating one, as we were born into the most demanding language analysis environment possible – law enforcement.
+Relative Insight’s history is a fascinating one, as we were born into the most demanding text analysis environment possible – law enforcement.

 Initially, we were part of a collaboration between academia and UK law enforcement agencies to expose online criminal masquerading behaviour.
 Specifically, in a child protection context.